COSW-ECI/spring-boot-angularjs-intro/README.md

 20) Run the Angular server and verify that the add todo works.

-5) Once the installation is complete test the current project by running the Spring Boot server:
+#### Part 2: Compile the angular project and include it on the Spring Boot server

-18) Compile the Angular project with the following command:
+1) Compile the Angular project with the following command:

     ```
     npm run build
     ```

+2) Copy all the files contain in the *anuglar-seed/dist* folder of the *resources/static* folder in the SpringBoot project.

+3) Run the Spring Boot server from the console with *./gradlew bootRun* and verify that project works.